weiwzhang/updates/updates/Yue-Weekly-Updates.md

 - **Past week:** Modified cython code and python code with the help of Stefan to further speed up local variance calculation.
 Rewrote precision of gradient calculation in cython to decrease runtime.
 - **Got stuck on:** Some matrix calculations are still a little slow.
 - **Coming week:** Clean up and rewrite entire code in cython.

+## 04-21-2017
+- **Past week:** Copied all the code from IPython file to Cython.
+- **Got stuck on:** Had some trouble with numpy array type definition in Cython.
+Didn't get much speed up because a lot of interatction with Python.
+- **Coming week:** Clean up and refine Cython code.
+Prepare for pull request.